HaploidJS/haploidjs.github.io/docs/guide/getting-started.md

   </CodeGroupItem>
 </CodeGroup>

-You can also link a &lt;script&gt; to _unpkg.com_:
+You can also use a CDN link directly:

 ```html
 <script src="//unpkg.com/haploid@latest/dist/haploid.umd.min.js"></script>
 ```

-or use ESM format:
+or ESM format:

 ```html
 <script type="module">